-We stayed at the Best Western Premier Hotel Slon which is in the centre (Old Town) and was walkable distance from the train station.
+We stayed at the Best Western Premier Hotel Slon which is in the centre (Old Town) and within walkable distance from the train station (even with bags/rucksacks).

 Click this link to make a booking at the Best Western or search for another hotel.

 Our visit to Slovenia was part of a train trip around Europe starting in Croatia and ending in Switzerland.

 As well as visiting Ljubljana we took a day trip to Lake Bled.
 Highly recommend this and you can read all about it in my ‘Things to do at Lake Bled” post.